Swiftal13/The-Self-taught-Computer-Scientist/Math.md

 **And** operator peforms Boolean arithmetic bit by bit<br> It is like python ``and``. **Both conditions must be true**, for result to be True, else False<br>
 When both bits are 1 (True), returns 1(True)<br>
-When both or one is 0 (False), returns 0 (False)
+When both or one is 0 (False), returns 0 (False) first it compares bit by bit if its 1 or 0 each digit, then it makes a binary number from it that can form a decimal base number